StickyBeat/custom-image-size-quality/README.md

 http://wordpress.stackexchange.com/questions/74103/set-jpeg-compression-for-specific-custom-image-sizes

-I then formed a plugin out of it, and modified the scaling to use WP's own Image Editor functionality, which will then use GD or ImageMagick (or other custom editor) based on availability and preferences.
+I then prettied it up and formed a plugin out of it.
+Modified the scaling to use WP's own Image Editor functionality, which will then use GD or ImageMagick (or other custom editor) based on availability and preferences.

 Comments and suggestions
 ------------------------